Should You Use React Native for Your Next Mobile App?

 Right now, you’ve got a few options beyond building all your apps natively.

 One of those is React Native.
 Originally created by Facebook to build complex user interfaces relatively quickly, it’s popularity is currently soaring.
 Big hitters Instagram, Netflix and Bloomberg have all used React Native – or its close cousin ReactJS – to build their mobile apps – which has to be a big deal, right?

-This article will help you decide, and figure out whether it’s really worth all the hype.
+This article will help figure out whether react native is really worth the hype, and if you should chose it to build you next mobile app.
 We’ll cover:

 - A run down of what it is and how it works